2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Will Smith, C, Dodgers (2nd)

 Smith hit homers in four straight plate appearances over the weekend.
-He’s not the sexiest player in baseball, but is undoubtedly a crucial part of the Los Angeles juggernaut.
+He isn't the sexiest player in baseball, but he is undoubtedly a crucial part of the Los Angeles juggernaut.

 Freddie Freeman, 1B, Dodgers (8th)

 Ho hum, no duh.
 Freeman hasn’t hit for as much power this year, but an uptick in walks has helped make up the difference.
-He’s made the All-Star Game every year since 2017.
+He has made the All-Star Game every year since 2017.

 Luis Arraez, 2B, Padres (3rd)

-The barrel control wizard was dealt from Miami to San Diego in May and hasn’t missed a beat.
-Arraez really only does one thing well — hit for average — but he’s still a delightful and unique player to watch.
+The barrel-control wizard was dealt from Miami to San Diego in May and hasn’t missed a beat.
+Arraez really does only one thing well — hit for average — but he’s a delightful and unique player to watch.

 Pete Alonso, 1B, Mets (4th)

 A free agent at season’s end, could this be Alonso’s final All-Star Game as a Met?
-He’s been great since the Mets turned things around in early June, but many will argue that shortstop Francisco Lindor would have been the more deserving rep.
+He has been great since the Mets turned things around in early June, but many will argue that shortstop Francisco Lindor would've been the more deserving rep.

 CJ Abrams, SS, Nationals (1st)